AlyssaLytle/comp283/docs/calendar/practice-0.md

 > 4.4.
 No coin is without a coin purse.
 (Extra question: can there be an empty coin purse?)

 > 4.5.
-A coin purse with a euro must contain two coins.
+A coin purse with a euro must contain at least two coins.

 > 4.6.
 No coin purse holds both pennies and euros.